Board Policies

 4.4 Board Planning and Agenda Preparation [General Policy Housekeeping Items]

-To fulfill its Job Description, the Board will prepare and follow an annual planning calendar that a) carefully completes a review of Outcomes policies and achievement each year, b) continually improves its performance through Board education, enriched input, and deliberation, and c) provides individuals and organizations with an annual predictable schedule of meetings to the greatest extent feasible to afford them opportunities to attend and participate in Board meetings.
+To fulfill its Job Description, the Board will prepare and follow an annual planning calendar that a) carefully completes a review of Strategic Plan achievement each year, b) continually improves its performance through Board education, enriched input, and deliberation, and c) provides individuals and organizations with an annual predictable schedule of meetings to the greatest extent feasible to afford them opportunities to attend and participate in Board meetings.

-1. How the Board will ensure an annual review of Board policies beginning in July of each year for the purpose of routine maintenance and relevant to the Board's legal and statutory duties, as well as the mission and goals of the district.
+1. How the Board will ensure an annual review of Board policies for the purpose of routine maintenance and relevant to the Board's legal and statutory duties, as well as the mission and goals of the district.

 2. How the Board will gain ownership input, including but not limited to opportunities for input from individuals and organizations, including employee groups and affiliated organizations that have expertise and interests specifically related to Board decisions and Board policies.

-3. How the Board will continue its education, e.g., Board education related to Outcomes issues (through presentations by advocacy groups, Maricopa County employers, staff, futurists, etc.), and education about governance and operational issues.
+3. How the Board will continue its education, e.g., Board education related to current issues and trends (through presentations by advocacy groups, Maricopa County employers, staff, futurists, etc.), and education about governance and operational issues.

 4. Ensuring action approvals required by law, audit functions, Chancellor monitoring and evaluation, etc.